Analysis of Performance

 - This is a quarterly metric.

-- Metrics for Q3 regarding employee turnover at the City show we are on target.
-In Q3, turnover is 6.36% for the quarter, with a target of 7.5%.
+- In Q1, turnover was 3.4%, with a target of 2.5%.
 This metric includes all turnover, including retirement, voluntary resignations, and terminations.

 Why Is This Important?

 City Organization Impact on Performance

 High – Turnover rate is directly related to the quality and continuity of service provided to citizens.
 The City is committed to being an employer of choice, however the rate at which employees leave City employment is impacted by factors such as job market, retirement, and personal lifestyle choices.